iamsooboo/shapai-reactjs-bootcamp/README.md

 # SHAPEAI Javascript and Reactjs BOOTCAMP

-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> <a href="https://www.shapeai.tech"> ShapeAi</a>

 </b>